nglaeser/Notes/GHC17/PhD.md

 - Campus, flexibility
 - Space

-**With a Ph.D., make sure coding skills are visible on your résumé and up-to-date**
+**Note: With a Ph.D., make sure coding skills are visible on your résumé and up-to-date**

 ---